Fall 2014 – Summer 2015

 The Geography Department offers programs in both Arts and Science.
-See Programs, Courses and University Regulations > Faculties & Schools > Faculty of Science > Undergraduate > Geography (GEOG) for B.Sc.
+See the eCalendar under Faculties & Schools > Faculty of Science > Undergraduate > Geography (GEOG) for B.Sc.
 Geography programs, a list of teaching staff, an outline of the nature of Geography, and opportunities for study in this discipline.

 Geography is a broad, holistic discipline; both a natural and a social science because it examines people and their environment and serves as a bridge between physical and cultural processes.
 Human Geography (a social science, thus B.A. programs) is concerned especially with the political, economic, social, and cultural processes and resource practices that create spatial patterns and define particular places.
 Physical Geography (B.Sc. programs) integrates disciplines such as climatology, geomorphology, geology, biology, hydrology, ecology, soil science, and even marine science.
 Whether considering greenhouse gas emissions, the spread of disease, or threats to biodiversity, in all cases geographers are interested in where things happen, why, and with what consequences.

 Our graduates go on to careers in environmental consulting, social agencies, or non-governmental organizations.
 Skills in Geographic Information Science (GIS) are very marketable.
 Students are well prepared for graduate work in social sciences, urban planning, and environmental studies at leading schools.